Coherent transport through graphene nanoribbons in the presence of edge disorder: Introduction

-This paper is organized as follows: We briefly review the key properties of the bandstructure of ``ideal'' infinitely extended graphene in the absence of disorder in Sec.~\ref{sec:ideal}.
-In section \ref{sec:tech}, we introduce the application of the MRGM to finite-size graphene structures, which allows to effectively treat extended structures due to the favourable scaling of its numerical effort with the linear dimensions of the ribbon.
-Applications to transport through rough-edged graphene nanoribbons will be presented in Sec.~\ref{sec:rec} followed by a short summary (Sec.~\ref{Sec:sum}).
+This paper is organized as follows: We briefly review key properties of the band structure of ``ideal'' infinitely extended graphene in the absence of disorder in section \ref{sec:ideal}.
+In section \ref{sec:tech}, we introduce the application of the MRGM to finite-size graphene structures which allows us to treat extended structures efficiently due to the favorable scaling of the numerical effort with the linear dimensions of the ribbon.
+Applications to transport through rough-edged graphene nanoribbons will be presented in section \ref{sec:rec} followed by a short summary (section \ref{Sec:sum}).